 Once a request has been received, licensees will be assigned to a licensing specialist who will ask the licensee to provide the following documents:

 - Menu - All menus are required to meet the food standards contained in WAC 314-02-035 to receive an S/B/W Restaurant License.

 - Floor plan - A floor plan will be required only if you plan to serve minors after obtaining an S/B/W Restaurant License.
 If you plan to continue serving only persons over the age of 21, no floor plan will be required.

-- Hotels with restaurants may operate only outdoor dining and must be in compliance within all applicable COVID-19 restaurant guidance, including occupancy levels, table size, service hours, social distancing, mask requirements, and entertainment restrictions
+- Hotels with restaurants may operate their dining in compliance within all applicable COVID-19 restaurant guidance, including occupancy levels, table size, service hours, social distancing, mask requirements, and entertainment restrictions

-- Hotels with manager receptions must discontinue the reception alcohol service.
+- Hotels with receptions for customers must discontinue the reception alcohol service.
 This service is similar to non-restaurant activity encouraging socialization, and does not fall within the restaurant allowances

 - Hotel room service may be provided during normal hours of operations, as hotel rooms are not considered an extension of the restaurant